 - Dishwasher safe

-- Can be fragile and there’s a risk of the bulb breaking
+- It can be fragile, and there’s a risk of the bulb breaking

 - May be too tall for a few pans or smaller quantities of food